srujanSagar/moc-frontend/srujan/journal.md

 #### 08/06: CSS

-    * reiterated the concepts of Flex Box & RD
+    * Reiterated the concepts of Flex Box & RD

 #### 09/06: Tribute Page